-The laws of the State of California govern this Agreement.
-You agree that this Agreement shall not be subject to the United Nations Convention on Contracts for the International Sale of Goods (1980).
+The rights and obligations of the parties related to this Agreement will be governed in all respects by the laws of the State of California exclusively, as such laws apply to contracts between California residents performed entirely within California.
+The United Nations Convention on Contracts for the International Sale of Goods and any other similar convention does not apply to this Agreement.
+For all disputes related to this Agreement, you consent to the personal and exclusive jurisdiction and venue of the state courts in San Mateo County, California and the federal court for the Northern District of California.
 This Agreement is the entire agreement held between us and supersedes any other communications or advertising with respect to the Software.
-If any provision of this Agreement is held invalid, the remainder of this Agreement shall continue in full force and effect.
+If any provision of this Agreement is held invalid, such provision shall be deemed modified to the extent necessary to be enforceable and the other provisions in this Agreement shall continue in full force and effect.